 Interns have numerous opportunities to present programs and conduct workshops for the campus community at large and for a variety of university departments and campus organizations.
-Interns are also welcome to join the Intersectional Outreach Committee to participate in organizing and planning outreach events.
 Ongoing consultative involvement is also available with campus organizations and Student Life programs (e.g., diversity focused student organizations, residential communities).
 In addition, interns (along with senior staff) represent the UCC and the Student Care Network at many University functions (e.g., new student orientation).